AlisaUrsu/Accesa-Coding-Challenge/README.md

 ## Overview
 This project implements the backend of a price comparison application.
 The main functionalities include comparing product prices across stores, highligthing the cheapest option based on unit price, optimizing shopping baskets and generating shopping lists specific to a store, displaying currently active discounts, tracking the evolution of prices of products found in each store, and allowing users to select preferred stores.

 The backend is built using Spring Boot (Java 17) and uses PostgreSQL as the database.
-The application also includes API documentation via Swagger, making it easy to explore the available endpoints.
+The application also includes API documentation via Swagger UI, making it easy to explore the available endpoints.

 ## Project Structure
 The application follows a layered architecture that separates concerns to ensure maintainability and clarity.